 First, human beings are different from all other creatures on Earth.
 Like all other creatures, they're not God, they're creatures.
 But unlike all other creatures, they are God's image.
 Like all other living things, they are to reproduce after their kind.
 But unlike all others, they are to fill not just "the waters in the seas" (fish, Genesis 1:22), not just the air (birds, verse 20), but the whole Earth (verse 28).
-And like all other living things, they are to have rule over other living creatures, and over the Earth itself.
+And like all other living things, they are to obey their Creator (implicit in His commanding them), but unlike all others, people are to have rule over other living creatures, and over the Earth itself.